thisisashwinraj/Ashwin-Mini-Learning-Projects/ApheleiaExtension/README.md

 git clone https://github.com/ashwinraj-in/Workspace/tree/main/ApheleiaExtension
 ```
 ### Installing Required Libraries
-The web application requires some requirements that can be installed using the following code.
+The extension requires some requirements that can be installed using the following code.
 ```
 sudo pip3 install -r requirements.txt
 ```